u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 > I believed that the most important software [...] needed to be built like cathedrals, carefully crafted by individual wizards or small bands of mages working in splendid isolation... the Linux community seemed to resemble a great babbling bazaar of differing agendas and approaches out of which a coherent and stable system could seemingly emerge. - Eric Raymond, The Cathedral and the Bazaar

 Not too long ago, there was one dominant way to build software: highly centralized, hierarchical, meticulously planned, opaque.
-Eventually, a new decentralized mechanism to coordinate those involved emerged within the Linux ecosystem.
-It was Darwinian, the way ideas surfaced, got developed, and were maintained over time.
-Though it seemed chaotic from the outside, there was a seductive fluidity, and this new system proved far more adaptive and transparent.
+Eventually, a new decentralized mechanism emerged within the Linux ecosystem.
+It was Darwinian, the way ideas surfaced, evolved, and endured.
+Though it seemed chaotic from the outside, it proved far more adaptive, transparent, and generative.

-This exact tension exists in our systems of science today: slow, siloed, seemingly static.
-Great science still happens – this is the same system that gave us CRISPR, CAR-T cell therapy, and so much more.
+This exact tension exists in science today: slow, siloed, and centered on polished artifacts.
+Yet this same system gave us CRISPR, CAR-T cell therapy, and mRNA vaccines.

+Still, the process remains optimized for a different era.
+Most of what’s learned in science - the discarded hypotheses, failed experiments, subtle insights - is lost or locked away.
+Knowledge is shared late, selectively, and often too narrowly.

-Yet as I reflect on Eric Raymond's analysis in *The Cathedral and the Bazaar*, I can't help but wonder: what if science, too, operated in a more public and fluid way?
-Where researchers share knowledge as it emerges, not just after it's polished?
-Could such a system unlock even more transformative discoveries?
+As I reflect on Eric Raymond’s analysis in The Cathedral and the Bazaar, I can’t help but wonder how much better things could be if we borrowed lessons from the Bazaar.

+A modern, perhaps public system of science that’s decentralized, collaborative, and faster.
+Where scientists work iteratively, are empowered to share not just polished findings, but hypotheses, claims, evidence sooner.
+One where it’s easier to contextualize knowledge at scale.

+By rethinking what counts as a publishable unit of knowledge, properly tracking and crediting authorship contributions, and creating infrastructure to capture, share, and update knowledge as it actually happens, we can build a system that reflects how science actually happens, and unlock faster, more collaborative discovery.

-### The Cathedral of the Scientific Paper
+### Polish and Perish: The Cathedral Erases Knowledge

 Back in my research days, we'd have weekly lab meetings with our team of overworked, underpaid, unbelievably brilliant scientists.